Overview

 Each year, Landmark Chambers runs two flagship moot competitions in Property Law and Judicial Review, offering students the opportunity to develop their understanding of these core areas of practice and gain valuable insight into legal advocacy.
 After three knockout rounds, the competitions culminate in a Grand Final at the Royal Courts of Justice, where the highest-scoring advocates each win £500 and the opportunity to undertake a mini-pupillage in Chambers.

-In 2025, we are also delighted to introduce the Richard Drabble KC Essay Prize in Human Rights Law.
+In 2025, we introduced the Richard Drabble KC Essay Prize in Human Rights Law.
 This new competition invites students to submit a short essay on a set question, with the winning entry recognised through a mini-pupillage, publication opportunities and the prestige of having their work highlighted at Landmark’s annual Human Rights Law Conference.
 Runners-up will also receive prizes in recognition of their achievement.

 Further information may be found by clicking on the respective tabs above.